Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 If command fails or times out:
 * System displays error notification
 * You may retry the operation

+#### 6. MANET Assignment
+Assign discovered MANET devices to existing gNB nodes for mesh networking.

+**How to use:**
+1. **Discover MANET**: Network scan identifies MANET devices on the network
+2. **Open Assignment**: Click the ➕ icon next to a discovered MANET device
+3. **Select Node**: Choose which saved gNB node to attach the MANET to
+4. **Confirm Assignment**: The MANET IP is automatically configured for the selected node

+**Requirements:**
+- At least one saved gNB node must exist before assigning MANET devices
+- MANET devices are identified by their response to `/status` API calls
+- Assigned MANET IPs enable GPS tracking and mesh network visualization

 ### GPS & Network Mapping